 In a beautifully designed city with stunningly designed buildings and gardens, it seems one of the most logical things to do in Copenhagen is to take the time to head over to the Designmuseum Denmark.

 You’ll find yourself wandering through some of the most stunningly presented pieces and displays in the whole city.
+Go ahead and immerse yourself in the world of aesthetic elegance and functional beauty that has put Danish design on the global map.
 It’s just a six-minute walk from Marmorkirken Station!

 Originally the collection of prosperous lawyer Christian Ludvig David, these incredibly curated works are housed in the deceased founder’s original house.